-- 225. To the extent possible, the World Heritage Fund should be used to mobilize additional funds for International Assistance from other sources. - 226.
-The Committee decided that contributions offered to the World Heritage Fund for international assistance campaigns and other UNESCO projects for any property inscribed on the World Heritage List shall be accepted and used as international assistance pursuant to Section V of the Convention, and in conformity with the modalities established for carrying out the campaign or project. - 227.
+- 226. The Committee decided that contributions offered to the World Heritage Fund for international assistance campaigns and other UNESCO projects for any property inscribed on the World Heritage List shall be accepted and used as International Assistance pursuant to Section V of the Convention, and in conformity with the modalities established for carrying out the campaign or project. - 227.
 States Parties are invited to provide support to the Convention in addition to obligatory contributions paid to the World Heritage Fund.
 This voluntary support can be provided through additional contributions to the World Heritage Fund or direct financial and technical contributions to properties. - 228.
-States Parties are encouraged to participate in international fund-raising campaigns launched by UNESCO and aimed at protecting World Heritage. - 229.
+States Parties are encouraged to participate in international fundraising campaigns launched by UNESCO and aimed at protecting World Heritage. - 229.
 States Parties and others who anticipate making contributions towards these campaigns or other UNESCO projects for World Heritage properties are encouraged to make their contributions through the World Heritage Fund. - 230.
 States Parties are encouraged to promote the establishment of national, public and private foundations or associations aimed at raising funds to support World Heritage conservation efforts. - 231.
-The Secretariat provides support in mobilizing financial and technical resources for World Heritage conservation.
-To this end, the Secretariat develops partnerships with public and private institutions in conformity with the Decisions and the Guidelines issued by the World Heritage Committee and UNESCO regulations. - 232.
-The Secretariat should refer to "UNESCO's "Comprehensive Partnership Strategy" to govern external fund-raising in favour of the World Heritage Fund.
-This document is available at the following Web address: http://en.unesco.org/partnerships.
+The Secretariat provides support in mobilizing financial and technical resources for World Heritage conservation and actively engages in resource mobilization, including through developing partnerships with public and private institutions in conformity with the decisions and the strategies adopted by the World Heritage Committee and UNESCO regulations. - 232.
+The Secretariat should refer to UNESCO's "Comprehensive Partnership Strategy" to govern external fundraising in favour of the World Heritage Fund.
+This document is available at http://en.unesco.org/partnerships